ricardobaeta/dali/README.md

 The law of similarity states that elements within an assortment of objects are perceptually grouped together if they are **similar to each other**.
 For now we'll only be addressing when perception occurs in the form of **shape**.

 The law of good gestalt explains that elements of objects tend to be perceptually grouped together if they form a pattern that is regular, simple, and orderly.
-For now we'll only be adressing this perception on a **horizozntal stack** of the **vertical stack** composition.
+For now we'll only be adressing this perception on a **horizontal stack** of the **vertical stack** composition.

 > The birth of {d}ali will be grounded on the undertsanding of the purest expression of primitive visual artifacts: circles, triangles and squares.